 - Cash payment up front is the safest option but may also be the least tax efficient.

 - If deferred cash payment is offered, establish whether it is guaranteed.
-It may be in the form of earn-outs which are linked to future sales or profits.
+It may be in the form of ‘earn-outs’ linked to future sales or profits.

-In a situation where payments are reliant on the future performance of the business, make sure you retain some form of management control to enable performance targets to be met.
-Otherwise, you may receive less than you are entitled to.
+Where payments rely on the business’ future performance, retain some form of management control to enable those performance targets to be met.
+Otherwise, you may receive less than you expect.

 - A share swap is only comparable to a cash payment if the shares you receive are in a quoted company.

 Check the tax implications.
 Shares in an unquoted company may be hard to value and difficult to sell.

 6.3 What will your responsibilities and liabilities be?